celo-org/celo-monorepo/packages/docs/getting-started/running-attestation-service.md

 ```bash
 celocli identity:register-metadata --url <METADATA_URL> --from $CELO_VALIDATOR_ADDRESS
 ```

+You can use for testing a gist url (i.e: `https://gist.github.com/john.doe/a29f83d478c9daa2ac52596ba9778391`) or similar where you have publicly available your metadata.

 If everything goes well users should see that you are ready for attestations by running: